golemfactory/golem-wiki/About/Roadmap.md

 ---

 #### Brass Beta
-Golem is in its Beta stage named [**Brass Golem**](/Products/Brass-Beta/Understanding-Beta).
-Users can [install the software](Products/Brass-Beta/Installation) on a variety of platforms and [participate in both using it on mainnet or testing](/Products/Brass-Beta/Testing). [**Brass Golem**](/Products/Brass-Beta/Understanding-Beta) provides CGI rendering for Blender.
-The [Golem project milestones](About/Roadmap?id=golem-milestones) do not have set dates, Brass is expected to be completed in 2019.
-To follow our progress, please navigate and follow our [Kanban](https://trello.com/b/PL4ncR3O/golem-mid-term-goals)
+[**Brass Golem**](https://blog.golemproject.net/ready--set--launch-/) launch in 2018 and progressed up to version [0.22.1](https://github.com/golemfactory/golem/releases/tag/0.22.1).

 ---

-#### Clay
+#### Clay Beta
-**Clay Golem**, the second roadmap milestone, is under development.
-We are introducing this new milestone in gradual improvements into Brass Golem, adding Clay functionalities, and making the software more robust progressively.
+[**Clay Golem**](Products/Clay-Beta/), the second roadmap milestone, has now been released.
+We introduced this new milestone in gradual improvements into Brass Golem, adding Clay functionalities, and making the software more robust progressively.
+Users can [install the software](Products/Clay-Beta/Installation) on a variety of platforms and [participate in both using it on mainnet or testing](/Products/Clay-Beta/Testing). [**Clay Golem**](/Products/Clay-Beta/Understanding-Beta) provides CGI rendering for Blender, gWASM application building, and interacts with the new Task API.

 ---